Your cookie preferences

 If you're still finding it hard to get used to your iPhone, Apple runs dedicated personal set-up services in its stores.
 These should help you out with any lingering problems you might have from the switch.

-You can make an appointment by going to your local outlet, or you can do it online.
+You can make an appointment by going into your local outlet or you can do it online.

 The staff there will also show you how iOS works in tutorial sessions, so you can get the most out of your new smartphone.